 2. Host a Company Cookout

 Have a barbecue lunch for staff.
 Keep the menu simple and focus on appreciation and enjoying time together outside.
-It will mean more if workplace leaders are present as well and say a few words of gratitude to staff.
+It will mean more if workplace leaders are present as well and say a few words of gratitude.

 3. Go to Your Neighborhood Parade

 Take a break with your team, in shifts if you need to, to watch the city’s 4th of July parade or to walk through the festivities.
-Dress in company T-shirts to represent the company out in public!
+Dress in company shirts or hats to represent the company.

 4. Take a Night Shift Break for Fireworks

 Have employees working the night shift?
 Take a break to go to the roof or another good spot to view your local fireworks display.
 Make a mini-party of it and serve punch and snacks.

 5. Share Red, White and Blue Sweet Treats